rust-lang/book/src/ch09-02-recoverable-errors-with-result.md

 on an `Option<T>` is similar to its behavior when called on a `Result<T, E>`: if the value is `None`, the `None` will be returned early from the function at that point.
-If the value is `Some`, the value inside the `Some` is the resulting value of the expression and the function continues.
-Listing 9-11 has an example of a function that finds the last character of the first line in the given text:
+If the value is `Some`, the value inside the `Some` is the resultant value of the expression, and the function continues.
+Listing 9-11 has an example of a function that finds the last character of the first line in the given text.

 ```rust
 {{#rustdoc_include ../listings/ch09-error-handling/listing-09-11/src/main.rs:here}}